Vegan Swaps

 If you remember one thing, make it this: roughly 4 parts cashews to 1 part nutritional yeast, then salt to taste.

 People mess this up by going heavy on the nooch because they think more equals cheesier.
 It doesn't.
 Too much nutritional yeast turns it bitter and powdery.
-The cashews are the body.
-The yeast is the seasoning.
-Keep that order in your head and you basically can't get it wrong.

 (The exact amounts are in the recipe card.
 Hit Jump to recipe up top if you just want the numbers.)